wsilva/demoapp/README.md

+# Demoapp

-# repo with a demoapp to be used in talks and workshops
+Repo with a go demoapp to be used as example in talks and workshops.